-Question: What is the difference between sweet puff pastry and short crust pastry? what the pastry can be used for?
+Want to know what is the difference between sweet puff pastry and short crust pastry?
+And what the pastry can be used for?

-Puff pastry can generally be described as flaky, light and buttery, good for pies and pastries; while shortcrust pastry has a more crumbly, biscuit-like texture which is good for tart or quiche cases.
+Puff pastry can generally be described as flaky, light and buttery, good for pies and pastries, while shortcrust pastry has a more crumbly, biscuit-like texture which is good for tart or quiche cases.

 Sweet puff pastry is puff pastry made using sugar.
 In Australia, it is not available ready-made.
 It is used in sweet recipes that require a flaky, buttery pastry such as a sweet pie.